Ginioo/route/README.md

 # Component name and description
-This component contains a red-black-tree algorithm practise.
+This's a micro component that makes you construct a tiny sandbox website easily.

 # Install instruction
 1. create a composer.json in your local project folder